FaustineHui/EC601_project2/README.md

 Peter wants to obtain a three-dimensional image of his favorite anime character so that he can customize a figure.

 As a speaker, Bob wants to use a three-dimensional model to illustrate what he is telling, so that the audience can understand it more easily.

+## Social Media Analyser

+* Modular design

+I think sentiment analysis will have a great effect in business.
+Secondly, it can also be used by psychologists and sociologists for academic analysis.

+So for the modular design of this product, I think it should be divided into the following parts.
+The interface should use web pages, and if mobile terminals are involved, a mobile app is required.
+At the same time, we need a background training set and training results as well as a data storage and transmission server.
+I am also going to add an additional training module, so that we can further study the wrong prediction, to continuously improve the accuracy of the product.

+1. Web page and mobile app: This should be the interface of our product.
+It will be publicly showed to everyone.
+It must have function to allow user to upload their data.
+Besides, it will contain the output page to show the result to the user.
+If the amount of data given by the user is relatively large, it will take a relatively long time.
+A waiting interface is necessary to tell the user that our analysis is in progress.

+2. Background training set and training result: If we want to give out a result to user's data, a training result must be prepared.
+The amount of data in the training set cannot be small to ensure the initial effect of the product.
+To improve its accuracy, an additional training module will be added.

+3. Additional training module: If customers are not satisfied with some prediction results, they can give feedback through the user interface.
+This module will add the corresponding data to the background data set to improve the analysis capabilities.

+4. Storage: A storage is necessary to store the data uploaded by the user and the final output.

+5. Calculation: Server part for computing.

+The second and fourth parts must be confidential to ensure the security of user data and the product from being copied.